MehtA-AI-AIMLResearchBootcamp22/MidTermProject/index.md

 Researchers [have found](https://www.nature.com/articles/news030714-13) that women tend to use more pronouns in writing to talk about relationships.
 Women also use pronouns to establish a relationship with the reader.
 Men, on the other hand, write more about objects, leading to a higher use in determiners.
 The pronouns and determiners used in writing could thus distinguish between male and female authors.

 ### Punctuation Marks
 [This analysis](https://www.textbroker.co.uk/the-gender-gap-do-men-and-women-write-differently) of men and women writers states that because men tend to write about objects and facts, they write more concise sentences.
 Similarly, since women tend to establish relationships with the readers, they tend to write longer sentences.
 This would lead to a different in their uses of punctuation marks.
+Punctuation had the biggest impact on the accuracy of the model.

 ### Words per Sentence
 Since men tend to write more concisely than women, their sentences will be shorter and have fewer words.
 Therefore, the average number of words per sentence could distinguish between male and female writers.